CompVis/stable-diffusion/README.md

 ### Still slow?

 I changed the defaults of n_samples and n_iter to 1 so that it uses less RAM and makes less images so it will be faster the first time you use it.
 I don't actually know what n_samples does internally, but I know it consumes a lot more RAM.
-The n_iter flag just loops around the image creation code, so it shouldn't consume more RAM (it should be if you're going to do multiple images because the libraries and model will already be loaded).
+The n_iter flag just loops around the image creation code, so it shouldn't consume more RAM (it should be faster if you're going to do multiple images because the libraries and model will already be loaded--use a prompt file to get this speed boost).

-This is the default in this fork/branch:
+These flags are the default sample and iter settings in this fork/branch:

-	python scripts/txt2img.py --prompt "ocean" --plms --n_samples=1 --n_rows=1 --n_iter=1
+	python scripts/txt2img.py --prompt "ocean" --n_samples=1 --n_iter=1

+Happy fuzzy internet image copying!

 # Stable Diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*